 Weight - 0.74 Lbs. per tile

-Recommended Uses - Octane Tiles HD has been formulated to be used in commercial applications but are great for any residential application.
+Recommended Uses - Octane Tiles HD™ have been formulated to be used in commercial applications, but are great for any residential application.
 These garage floor tiles have been installed in home garages, commercial warehouses, as flooring for workshops, as showroom flooring in dealerships, as a motorcycle pad, and much more.

-Octane interlocking modular tiles are easy to maintain.
+Octane Tiles HD™ interlocking modular tiles are easy to maintain.
 Cleaning of these multipurpose garage floor tiles typically includes: